Michael von Faulhaber: Postwar

 After the war, Faulhaber pleaded for Father Jozef Tiso, the president of the Slovak People's Party, which had actively persecuted Jews in 1941 and in 1944.
 Faulhaber described Tiso as a "prelate in good standing".
-Tiso was hanged for war crimes and Vatican Radio refused to defend Tiso: "There are certain laws that must be obeyed no matter how much one loves his country."
-Michael Phayer blames Faulhaber's mistake on the failure of the Vatican to keep its prelates informed and described it as a "dead end for information about genocide."
+Tiso was hanged for war crimes and Vatican Radio refused to defend Tiso: "There are certain laws that must be obeyed no matter how much one loves his country".
+Michael Phayer blames Faulhaber's mistake on the failure of the Vatican to keep its prelates informed and described it as a "dead end for information about genocide".

 After the war, the German Bishops Conference issued a statement that many Germans, including Catholics, had committed war crimes.
 The most controversial section dealing with the issue of personal or collective guilt for the Holocaust caused a rift between the predominantly Catholic population of southern Germany and the Occupational Military Government-United States, the latter of which censored the bishops' letter.
 Faulhaber refused to publish a censored version.
 Faulhaber also said that German Jews should be welcomed back to the country as they belonged there just as much as any other Germans, and he offered to pay for their transportation costs to Germany from Theresienstadt.
 Faulhaber received expressions of gratitude from the Jewish Community Centre, who noted his well-meaning attitude shown to Jews in Munich during the years of persecution.
-Faulhaber called antisemitism a scourge of mankind and gave the assurance to an Anglo-American group "that I will do all in my power to convince the Roman Catholics of Bavaria that they must tear out all remaining anti-Semitism from their hearts."
+Faulhaber called antisemitism a scourge of mankind and gave the assurance to an Anglo-American group "that I will do all in my power to convince the Roman Catholics of Bavaria that they must tear out all remaining anti-Semitism from their hearts".
 He said he would ask the Pope to issue a pastoral letter on antisemitism.
-Michael Phayer is of the opinion that in practice Faulhaber, along with Cardinal Preysing, accomplished "little or nothing" of significance in attacking antisemitism because of the priorities of the Vatican and the envoy of Pope Pius XII, Bishop Aloysius Muench.
+Michael Phayer is of the opinion that in practice Faulhaber, along with Cardinal Preysing, accomplished "little or nothing" of significance in attacking antisemitism because of the priorities of the Vatican and the envoy of Pope Pius XII, Bishop Aloisius Joseph Muench.

-Faulhaber sharply criticized the American military occupation authorities for attempting to liberalize the German school system.
+Faulhaber sharply criticized the American, British and Soviet military occupation authorities for attempting to secularise, liberalise and modernise the German and Austrian school systems.